Hello-DataSkillUp/Engagement-Survey1/README.md

 ## Problem Statement
-The HR Manager is committed to ensuring that all employees feel equally engaged and valued.
-To achieve this, they need to understand the differences in engagement experiences between male and female employees.
-Help uncover these insights, to help create a more inclusive and satisfying work environment for everyone.
+As an HR function, we are committed to ensuring that all employees, regardless of background or identity, feel equally engaged and valued.
+One of the ways that we achieve this is by understanding the differences in engagement between male and female employees.
+These insights can help create a more inclusive and satisfying work environment for everyone.

 ## Data Description
 - Mock employee engagement survey dataset developed by Aaron Rodriguez. (https://www.linkedin.com/in/aaron-rodriguez-422896101/)